secretGeek/til/music/background_noise.md

 White noise is particularly helpful to "camouflage the annoyance caused by tinnitus, a ringing in the ear occurring without any stimulus."

-These background sounds are also helpful for tuning out the inane chatter and bustle of coworkers or the monotonous drone of your own extistential dread.
+These background sounds are also helpful for tuning out the inane chatter and bustle of coworkers or the monotonous drone of your own existential dread.